 1) Order your materials from the Supreme Council by filling out the Supreme Essay Order Form.

 2) If several councils in your District are participating, find some people to judge for your District Essay Contest.
 District winners go directly to State.
-Check the Essay Contest Schedules by checking this site's Calendar of Events (and search for essay) or the Essay Contest District Schedule.
+Check the Essay Contest Schedules by checking this site's Calendar of Events (and search for essay).
 This way you can plan your Council Competitions.
 State winners are due in Supreme by April 15.

 3) When you have completed your local competition, make sure to submit the Supreme Essay Participation Form As with all forms, send a copy to your District Deputy and another to firstname.lastname@example.org.